 Fidel Castro: Early Years

 Castro was born on August 13, 1926, in Birán, a small town in eastern Cuba.
-His father was a wealthy Spanish sugarcane farmer who first came to the island during the Cuban War of Independence (1895-1898); his mother was a domestic servant for his father’s family who bore him out of wedlock.
+His father was a wealthy Spanish sugarcane farmer who first came to the island during the Cuban War of Independence (1895-1898).
+His mother was a domestic servant for his father’s family who bore him out of wedlock.
 After attending a couple of Jesuit schools–including the Colegio de Belén, where he excelled at baseball–Castro enrolled as a law student at the University of Havana.
-While there, he became interested in politics, joining the anti-corruption Orthodox Party and participating in an aborted coup attempt against the brutal Dominican Republic dictator Rafael Trujillo.
+While there, he became interested in politics, joining the anti-corruption Orthodox Party and signing up for what became an aborted coup attempt against the brutal Dominican Republic dictator Rafael Trujillo.